Amazon RDS PostgreSQL Setup Guide

 To learn more about the Proxy Agent, how to install it, and how to configure it, see our Proxy Agent documentation.

-If you want to connect Fivetran to your primary database, or already have a read replica, skip ahead to Step 4.
+If you prefer to connect Fivetran to your primary database, or if you already have a read replica configured, proceed to the next step.

 In your Amazon RDS Dashboard, select the PostgreSQL instance you want to replicate.